 Describe Jesus as you might see Him through the Temple crowd.
-Can you make much detail?
-What was He like when He walked into the Temple, as He clean the Temple, as He taught the people afterward?
+Can you make out much detail?
+What was He like when He walked into the Temple, as He cleansed the Temple, as He taught the people afterward?

 Describe a group of moneychangers and merchants-your fellow desecrators.
 Do you make them endearing to the reader, at first?
 Or are they clearly corrupt from the beginning?

 Include detail on the kinds of animals in the Temple Court.
-What did they look like? include detail on the kinds of allimats in the Temple Court.
-What did they look like: Draft some descriptions of Jewish priests, worshippers, and observing Gentiles.
+What did they look like?

+Draft some descriptions of Jewish priests, worshippers, and observing Gentiles.
 What were they wearing?
-What was their attitude toward all this commercialized pseudoworship?
+What was their attitude toward all this commercialized pseudo-worship?
 Were some genuine?

 Describe any additional characters for your story below.